quhar/bme280/README.md

 }
 ```

-One of the libraries which matches this interface is experimental stanard I/O [lib](https://godoc.org/golang.org/x/exp/io/i2c).
+One of the libraries which matches this interface is experimental standard I/O [lib](https://godoc.org/golang.org/x/exp/io/i2c).

 ## Example usage